cfpb/hmda-frontend/src/documentation/markdown/2017/lar-data-fields.md

 - **Values:**
   - 1 - Male
   - 2 - Female
-  - 3 - Information not provided by applicant in mail, internet, or telephone application
+  - 3 - Information not provided by applicant in mail, internet, or telephone application (see App.
+A, I.D.2.)
   - 4 - Not applicable
-  - 6 - Applicant selected both male and female

 ### [co\_applicant\_sex](#co_applicant_sex)